 The discount window helps to relieve liquidity strains for individual depository institutions and for the banking system as a whole by providing a source of funding in time of need.
 Much of the statutory framework that governs lending to depository institutions is contained in section 10B of the Federal Reserve Act, as amended.
 The general policies that govern discount window lending are set forth in Regulation A. As described in more detail below, depository institutions have, since 2003, had access to three types of discount window credit--primary credit, secondary credit, and seasonal credit.
-In December of 2007, the Federal Reserve introduced the Term Auction Facility (TAF), which provided credit to depository institutions through an auction mechanism.
-All regular discount window loans and TAF loans must be fully collateralized to the satisfaction of the lending Reserve Bank, with an appropriate haircut applied to the collateral; in other words, the value of the collateral must exceed the value of the loan.
-Information on collateral policies and interest rates charged for lending are discussed in the collateral and rate setting and risk management sections of this website.
+Between December 2007 and April 2010, the Federal Reserve operated the Term Auction Facility (TAF), which provided credit to depository institutions through an auction mechanism.

 Primary credit is a lending program available to depository institutions that are in generally sound financial condition.
 Because primary credit is available only to depository institutions in generally sound financial condition, it is generally provided with minimal administrative requirements; for example, there are essentially no usage restrictions on primary credit.
-Before the current financial crisis, primary credit was available on a very short-term basis, typically overnight, at a rate 100 basis points above the Federal Open Market Committee's (FOMC) target rate for federal funds.
+Primary credit is available on a very short-term basis, typically overnight, at a rate 50 basis points above the Federal Open Market Committee's (FOMC) target rate for federal funds.
 The primary credit facility helps provides an alternative source of funding if the market rate exceeds the primary credit rate, thereby limiting trading at rates significantly above the target rate.

-The Federal Reserve implemented a number of important changes to the primary credit program as the financial crisis emerged.
-On August 17, 2007, to promote orderly market functioning, the Federal Reserve reduced the spread between the primary credit rate and the target federal funds rate to 50 basis points and began to allow the provision of primary credit for terms as long as 30 days.
+As the financial crisis emerged, the Federal Reserve implemented a number of important temporary changes to the primary credit program.
+On August 17, 2007, to promote orderly market functioning, the Federal Reserve reduced the spread between the primary credit rate and the target federal funds rate to 50 basis points from its pre-crisis spread of 100 basis points and began to allow the provision of primary credit for terms as long as 30 days.
 On March 16, 2008, to bolster market liquidity, the Federal Reserve further reduced the spread of the primary credit rate over the target federal funds rate to 25 basis points and increased the maximum maturity of primary credit loans to 90 days.

 In response to the improvement in financial conditions, on November 17, 2009, the Federal Reserve announced that the maximum maturity on primary credit loans would be reduced to 28 days effective January 14, 2010.
-In extending primary credit, Reserve Banks must judge that the borrower is likely to remain eligible for primary credit for the term of the loan.
 On February 18, 2010, the Federal Reserve announced that typical maximum maturity on primary credit would be shortened to overnight, effective March 18, 2010.
 In addition, the Federal Reserve increased the spread between the primary credit rate and the top of the target range for the federal funds rate to 50 basis points, effective February 19, 2010.
-These changes represented further normalization of the Federal Reserve's lending facilities and did not signal any change in the outlook for the economy or for monetary policy.
 Detailed information is available on the Discount Window website.